A Unified Framework for Forward and Inverse Problems in Subsurface Imaging using Latent Space Translations: Proposed Methodologies

 \subsection{Proposed Model: Latent U-Net}

-We propose a novel architecture for solving forward and inverse problems using two latent space translation models implemented using U-Nets, termed \emph{Latent U-Net}.
+We propose a novel architecture to solve forward and inverse problems using two latent space translation models implemented using U-Nets, termed \emph{Latent U-Net}.
 As shown in Figure \ref{fig:latent_unet}, Latent U-Net uses ConvNet backbones for both encoder-decoder pairs: ($\mathtt{E}_v$, $\mathtt{D}_v$) and ($\mathtt{E}_p$, $\mathtt{D}_p$), to project $v$ and $p$ to lower-dimensional representations.
 We also constrain the sizes of the latent spaces of $\tilde{v}$ and $\tilde{p}$ to be identical, i.e., $\text{dim}(\tilde{v})=\text{dim}(\tilde{p})$, so that we can train two separate U-Net models to implement the latent space mappings $L_{\tilde{v} \rightarrow \tilde{p}}$ and $L_{\tilde{p} \rightarrow \tilde{v}}$.
-Note that while U-Nets cannot be applied directly in the original spaces of velocity and waveforms due to a mismatch in dimensionalities, Latent U-Net allows us to bring to bear the power of U-Net in the domain of subsurface imaging, which has been very successful in several applications of computer vision.
+Note that InversionNet can also be viewed as a special case of Latent U-Net in inverse-only mode with subtle architectural differences such as absence of skip connections, design of encoder/decoder and translation layers, and different dimensions of $\tilde{v}$ and $\tilde{p}$.

 We train Latent U-Net in an end-to-end manner to directly learn latent spaces useful for translation.
 This is in contrast to the two-stage training process employed in Auto-Linear where latent spaces are first pre-trained for reconstruction, followed by translation.
 Specifically, for the forward problem, the components $\mathtt{D}_p$, $L_{\tilde{v} \rightarrow \tilde{p}}$, and $\mathtt{E}_v$ are trained together by optimizing Equation \ref{eq:forward_supervised_loss}, while for the inverse problem, the components $\mathtt{D}_v$, $L_{\tilde{p} \rightarrow \tilde{v}}$, and $\mathtt{E}_p$ are trained together by optimizing Equation \ref{eq:inverse_supervised_loss}.
 Since the training of forward and inverse modeling components of Latent U-Net are disjoint from each other, Latent U-Net does not explicitly learns manifolds useful for reconstruction.
 However, it is possible to modify the training objective of Latent U-Net by adding reconstruction losses in both forward and inverse problems to perform manifold learning.
+See Appendix sections \ref{sec:app_latent_unet_architecture} for details